 Knowing What Not To Do When Someone Dies, Can Help In Those Difficult Moments

-New Mexico and Arizona Estate Planning Law Firm
+Arizona Estate Planning Law Firm

 Upon the death of a loved one, it is often difficult for surviving family members to know what steps to take.
 After the emotions begin to settle down, the first reaction is often to begin thinking about probate and disbursing assets from the estate in accordance with the decedent’s final wishes.
 Typically, the legal matters fall to the executor named in the will or to a trusted advisor.
 The attorneys of Morris Hall, PLLC, advise you to slow down and think a moment before you make your first contacts.
 Yes, it is important to talk to the right people.
 But it is just as important to know what NOT to do after someone in your family dies.